 If you are unfortunate enough to be involved in an accident at work and you suffer from a workplace injury, you may be able to file a work accident claim for compensation.

-In certain circumstances, even if you contributed to your own work accident, you may still be able to claim injury compensation if your employer is deemed to have been the main instigator of your injury.
+In certain circumstances, even if you contributed to your own accident at work, you may still be able to claim injury compensation for an accident at work if your employer is deemed to have been the main instigator of your injury.

-You may have a valid basis for a work accident claim if you are injured at work for any of the below mentioned reasons and have suffered a personal injury:
+You may have a valid basis for a work accident claim if you are injured at work for example for any of the below mentioned reasons and have suffered a personal injury:

 • Slip, trip or fall